starbuck10/JCoffie/_projects/2021-11-02-ongoing-work.md

 ## The next step in the journey

 The next step in the journey is to wait out the Winter!
 I was invited to join a sailing team this spring and as the weather warms, I'm looking to purchase a smaller Dinghy to continue to build up hours.
 I'd like to park it by a lake/reservoir so that I can build the hours necessary to gain my USCG 6-pack Captains license and progress with ASA104.
 I'd also like to take the coursework necessary to begin as an ASA instructor so that I can generate additional income and continue to build our fleet.

+Stretch goal of 2022: Complete my first vessel delivery and begin to develop a reputation for safety and dependability.